whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 If the new feature does not have any descendants, the feature can be imported directly into Who's On First without modifications to existing features.
 However, if the new feature parents any existing Who's On First records, this feature will need to be placed in the hierarchy of all of its descendants.

 If the new feature has descendants _and_ the new feature's descendant records already have a record with a `wof:placetype` equal to that of the new feature, all descendants will be superseded into new records.
 If not, the new features can be imported directly without any superseding work done to the descendant records.
+We know Who's On First has gaps in administrative and venue coverage; this rule is in place to lessen the burden of superseding when importing features that Who's On First does not already have records for.
+At this time, we should not concern ourselves with superseding records when importing new features to Who's On First - of course, this could change once churn settles down.

 ### Alter